 Yes, a payable-on-death account can be contested in Florida.
 According to Florida law and various court precedents, a POD designation can be challenged and potentially invalidated on several grounds such as undue influence, fraud, and duress.

 "Undue influence" describes circumstances in which the account holder was coerced or tricked into designating a specific beneficiary.
 The payable-on-death designation may be revoked if it can be demonstrated that the account holder lacked the required mental capacity or was the victim of undue influence at the time the designation was made.

 Contesting a POD account can be complex and requires a thorough understanding of Florida's laws and legal procedures.
 It's also important to note that while contesting a payable-on-death account is possible, success is not guaranteed and depends heavily on the specifics of the case.
 Therefore, it's recommended to seek legal advice if you're considering challenging a POD account designation.

 So what do I tell my prospective client whose sibling won’t share?

 Florida Statute 655.79 deals with deposits and accounts in two or more names.
-The first part of the statute creates a legal presumption that the intent of the joint account holders was that upon the death of one of them that all rights, title and interest in the deposit account will vest in the survivor.
+The first part of the statute creates a legal presumption that the joint account holders intended that upon the death of one of them all rights, title, and interest in the deposit account will vest in the survivor.
 (F.S.
 655.79(1)).
 However, the second part of the statute says that the presumption can be overcome if there is proof of fraud, undue influence, or clear and convincing evidence of a contrary intent.

 So in the case of a joint account, if you can prove that Son was added to Mom’s account because of fraud or undue influence or if you have clear and convincing evidence that Mom did not intend for ownership to vest in Son after her death, then you stand a chance of recovering Mom’s account for her intended beneficiaries.